Search “the best tagline of all time” and you’ll find hundreds of well-crafted marketing messages.

 A recent study3 demonstrated the subtle changes that result from “Ask Your Doctor…”.

-It showed that if a specific drug was requested, the doctor was twice as likely to prescribe it, even if it cost several times more than an equally effective drug.
+The study showed that if a specific drug was requested by a patient from an ad they saw, the doctor was twice as likely to prescribe it, even if it cost several times more than an equally effective drug.

 Even more concerning, if the requested drug is generally considered inappropriate (i.e. a narcotic for chronic non-cancer pain), doctors were twenty times as likely to prescribe the drug than if it had not been specifically requested.

-What has happened to drug sales since the increase in DTC?
-Prescription costs rose from $40 billion in 1990 (before the ad increase) to $298 billion in 20144.
-This increase is not all from direct to consumer advertising, but in my opinion, it is at the bottom of most of it.
+What has happened to drug sales since the increase in DTC advertising?
+Prescription costs rose from $40 billion in 1990 to $298 billion in 20144.
+This increase is not all from direct to consumer advertising, but it has laid the foundation for systematic overprescribing of expensive medications.

 This Conversation has touched on only one of multiple factors reducing healthcare effectiveness.
-If you are a self-insured employer that wants to fight back – check into Switch.
+If you work for a self-insured employer that could use some help fighting the costs and ineffectiveness of the healthcare system – check into what Switch has to offer .

 Breakthrough To Better,